Patches of Nonlinearity: Instruction Vectors in Large Language Models: Related Work

 \section{Related Work}

 Several recent works have investigated how models represent tasks. \citet{todd2024function} find that models form compact representations of tasks, specifically from in-context learning (ICL) examples. \citet{davidson2025differentpromptingmethodsyield} extend this investigation to instructions and find that ICL- and instruction-based task representations activate different attention heads, but are beneficial when used together.
 An orthogonal yet noteworthy study by \citet{huang-etal-2024-chat} represents instruction-following as differential directions in the parameter space.
+Additionally, various works have examined the properties of instruction-tuned models, from the standpoint of behavioral differences to base models \cite{wu-etal-2024-language} and whether a particular dimension can be isolated that yields instruction-following behavior \cite{heo2024do}.
 Nevertheless, a gap is left in this research area, namely, how models form instruction representations and what the causal and geometric properties of these representations are.

 A substantial majority of mechanistic interpretability research implicitly or explicitly associates abstract causal roles with singleton components (representation, subspace, parameter matrix such as attention heads, etc.): name-mover heads~\citep{wang2023interpretability}, function vectors~\citep{todd2024function}, factual association in early-middle MLPs~\citep{meng-rome}, etc. Circuit discovery~\citep{wang2023interpretability, conmy2023towards, ameisen2025circuit} in its current form is built on top of this assumption -- these algorithms formalize the forward pass of a model as a Directed Acyclic Graph (DAG) and search for a connected subgraph responsible for the behavior under investigation.
 Findings of \citet{sutter2025the} warn of the fallibility of causal abstraction without strong assumptions on how language models encode features.